Proton decay

-According to the Standard Model, the proton, a type of baryon, is stable because baryon number (quark number) is conserved (under normal circumstances; see chiral anomaly for an exception).
+According to the Standard Model, the proton, a type of baryon, is stable because baryon number (quark number) is conserved (under normal circumstances; see Chiral anomaly for an exception).
 Therefore, protons will not decay into other particles on their own, because they are the lightest (and therefore least energetic) baryon.
-Positron emission and electron capture – forms of radioactive decay which see a proton become a neutron – are not proton decay, since the proton interacts with other particles within the atom.
+Positron emission and electron capture—forms of radioactive decay in which a proton becomes a neutron—are not proton decay, since the proton interacts with other particles within the atom.